Black Summer (song): Music video

 A music video was released simultaneously with the single, directed by Deborah Chow.

 The music video for "Black Summer" is nominated for a 2022 MTV Video Music Award for Best Rock Video.
 It marked the band's 29th nomination at the MTV Video Music Awards since 1990 and their first nomination since 2006 when they were nominated for "Dani California".

 Live performances

-The song made its live debut on April 1, 2022 on The Tonight Show Starring Jimmy Fallon and has been played at every show on the band's Global Stadium Tour.
+The song made its live debut on April 1, 2022, on The Tonight Show Starring Jimmy Fallon and has been played at every show on the band's 2022-2023 Global Stadium Tour.
+It has been performed over 85 times, making it the most performed song from Unlimited Love.

+Red Hot Chili Peppers performed the song on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.